mandaarien/jellyfin-web-android-tv/README.md

 An Android TV WebView shell app that runs the Jellyfin web client with custom CSS and navigation optimizations for remote control use.

+A lightweight Android TV wrapper for Jellyfin Web, optimized for TV navigation and theming.

+## Features

+- Native-feeling TV interface using WebView
+- Custom CSS themes and focus styles
+- Server selection and setup screen
+- Hardware-accelerated video playback

+## Project Structure

+This app uses a WebView to load a local setup page which redirects to your self-hosted Jellyfin instance with custom styling parameters.

 ## 🚀 Features

 - Native Android TV support with WebView